-The Audi e-tron electric vehicle (EV) has a posh interior that’s also very practical.
-Its two electric motors give an impressive turn of speed but not the range you’d expect from a traditional petrol or diesel SUV
+The Audi e-tron is a posh, practical, electric large SUV.
+It has an impressive turn of speed but not the range you’d expect from a traditional petrol or diesel SUV

 The e-tron’s interior design might resemble the cabin of X-wing Starfighter but with four spacious seats and a big boot, it’s a lot more practical